lopes/logbook/content/2023-chronicle-insights-challenges.md

     - `network.session_id`: Network session ID.
     - `network.http.*`: HTTP information.

+{% admonition(type="note", title="Note") %}
-> **Note**: UDM fields represent raw log data.
+UDM fields represent raw log data.
 Therefore, not all fields from the raw log will necessarily be present in the UDM representation.
 However, some additional fields may be present, sourced from enrichment subsystems, to provide better context for events.
+{% end %}

 All these steps take place within the parser configuration, except for enrichments, which are added later.
 After this process, Chronicle SIEM retains the untouched raw log (important for compliance) and the associated UDM (crucial for searching and detection).